VOLTTRON/volttron/services/core/ForwardHistorian/README.rst

 =================

 The Forward Historian is used to send data from one instance of VOLTTRON to another.
-This agents primary purpose is to allow the target intance's pubsub bus to simulate data coming from a real device.
+This agents primary purpose is to allow the target instance's pubsub bus to simulate data coming from a real device.
 If the target instance becomes unavailable or one of the "required agents" becomes unavailable then the cache of this agent will build up until it reaches it's maximum capacity